proxmox/proxmox-backup/docs/administration-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A :term:`datastore` is a place to store backups.
 You can configure
-several datastores, but you need at least one of them.
-The datastore is identified by a simple `name` and point to a directory.
+multiple datastores.
+At least one datastore needs to be configured.
+The datastore is identified by a simple `name` and points to a directory.

 The following command creates a new datastore called ``store1`` on :file:`/backup/disk1/store1`